Aiven-Open/klaw-docs/docs/HowTo/exportimport/exportdata.md

 To export data, follow these steps:

 1. In the core module of the application properties, enable the data export scheduler by setting `klaw.export.scheduler.enable` to true.
 2. Specify the directory where the data files should be exported by setting `klaw.export.file.path` to the desired location.
 3. Configure a pattern (cron expression) for the scheduler to run at a specific interval.
-For example, to run the scheduler at 12 am every day, use the expression `'0 0 0 \* \* ?'`.
+For example, to run the scheduler at 12 AM every day, use the expression `'0 0 0 \* \* ?'`.
 4. Once you have updated the above settings, restart the application for the changes to take effect.

 ## What files are exported?